-But honestly, even if the iFit is a money munching monster app, it works really great to get the professional training at the comfort of your home.
-Besides, it increases the motivation big guys often struggle with to keep up throughout their weight loss journey.
+But honestly, even if the iFit is money munching monster app, it works really great to get professional training in the comfort of your home.
+Besides, it increases the motivation big guys often struggle to keep up throughout their weight loss journey.

-This reliable treadmill is baked by a long warranty and reasonably priced.
+This reliable treadmill is backed by a long warranty and reasonably priced.
 If you intend to use the iFit on it, take a mental note of monthly subscription fees.
-It's not much for a professionally trained workout, but it can be very expensive for some.
+It's not much for a professionally trained workout, but it can be costly for some.
 Running on this machine without any wired app will save your pocket from draining.

 - Nice and solid construction;